kacperbojakowski/final-project/05-tools/1-writing-and-text-editing/index.md

 XML content is meant to be processed by software to produce various results.
 It's great for separating content from formatting: you write it once and then instruct your publishing tool to transform it to various outputs (*[Single sourcing](../../04-learning-the-basics/4-standards-and-practices/index.md/#single-sourcing)*).

-The problem with XML is that you will eventually have to learn some standard to follow (e.g., [DITA](../../04-learning-the-basics/4-standards-and-practices/index.md/#dita)), and that for bigger projects you might need paid tools such as [Oxygen XML](https://www.oxygenxml.com/) or [Adobe FrameMaker](https://www.adobe.com/products/framemaker.html).
+The problem with XML is that you will eventually have to learn a specialized standard to follow (e.g., [DITA](../../04-learning-the-basics/4-standards-and-practices/index.md/#dita)), and that for bigger projects you might need paid tools such as [Oxygen XML](https://www.oxygenxml.com/) or [Adobe FrameMaker](https://www.adobe.com/products/framemaker.html).

 #### Markup comparison table